 - 2 black iron flanges (note that they don’t even have to be the same circumference as long as they fit the same thread as the iron pipe)

-** I happened to have a ridgid plastic straw and a package of smoothie straws, but you can use any combination of straws as long as one fits inside the other.
+Single use plastic straws have been banned in many places since I first wrote this post.
+I happened to have a ridgid plastic straw and a package of smoothie straws, but you can use any combination of straws as long as one fits inside the other.
+Recycle what you have.

 Wash the cans out thoroughly with soap and water and bleach if necessary if you find there’s a lingering odour in the can.
 I use water-packed tuna so I find that soap and water is enough.